 - We look for a free cash flow based valuation that offers a good return and a margin of safety for error.

 Our investment funds are not suitable for everyone, so we recommend seeking financial advice.
 This UK equity fund may not be appropriate if you plan to withdraw your money within five years.
 As with any publicly listed fund, there are risks you should be aware of and comfortable with before you invest.

 - The value of your portfolio can go down as well as up so your capital is at risk and there is no guarantee you will get your investment amount back.

 - This fund has a small and mid-cap bias.
 Investments in smaller companies are generally higher risk compared to investments in blue chip companies.

 - The past performance of our UK equityfund is not a reliable indicator of future results.

 Please note that this is only a brief overview of the risks involved with investing in the VT Downing Unique Opportunities Fund.
 Please read full details of all the risks here before investing.

 What are the charges?

-The charges you pay go towards the costs of running the fund, including the costs of marketing and distribution.
+The charges you pay go towards the costs of running the small and mid-cap focused UK equity fund, including the costs of marketing and distribution.
 These charges reduce the potential growth of your investment.